Strong decays of the $P_{cs}(4459)$ as a $\Xi_c\bar{D}^{*}$ molecule: INTRODUCTION

 \section{INTRODUCTION}

-Thanks to the great progress of the experiment in past several decades, many baryons that can not be ascribed into 3-quark(qqq) configurations have been reported~\cite{Zyla:2020zbs}.
-Especially, three narrow hidden-charm pentaquarks, namely $P_c(4312)$,$P_c(4440)$, and $P_c(4450)$, were observed by the LHCb Collaboration in the $J/\psi{}p$ invariant mass distributions of the $\Lambda_b\to{J/\psi}pK$ decay~\cite{Aaij:2019vzc}.
+Thanks to the great progress of the experiment in the past several decades, many baryons that cannot be ascribed into 3-quark(qqq) configurations have been reported~\cite{Zyla:2020zbs}.
+In particular, three narrow hidden-charm pentaquarks, namely $P_c(4312)$,$P_c(4440)$, and $P_c(4450)$, were observed by the LHCb Collaboration in the $J/\psi{}p$ invariant mass distributions of the $\Lambda_b\to{J/\psi}pK$ decay~\cite{Aaij:2019vzc}.
 Very recently, a new possible strange hidden charm pentaquark $P_{cs}(4459)$ was reported by the LHCb Collaboration in the $J/\psi\Lambda$ final state from the $\Xi_b^{-}\to{}J/\psi{}\Lambda{}K^{-}$ process~\cite{Aaij:2020gdg}.
 The observed resonance masses and widths are

 respectively.
 From the observed decay mode, the isospin of this state is zero.
 Although the spin and parity remain undetermined, it is very helpful to understand the spectroscopy of the hidden-charm pentaquark.